hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

 {:br }

 The first message each side transmits in each handshake always has message_seq = 0.
-Whenever each new message is generated, the message_seq value is incremented by one.
-When a message is retransmitted, the same message_seq value is used.
+Whenever a new message is generated, the message_seq value is incremented by one.
+When a message is retransmitted, the old message_seq value is re-used, i.e., not incremented.

 Here is an example: